patrickfuchs/buildH/docs/buildh.md

 Each line corresponds to a given C-H. The 4 columns correspond to the generic name, residue name, carbon name and hydrogen name, respectively, for that C-H.

-In **buildH**, the def file has two main purposes:
+In **buildH**, the def file has three main purposes:

 - Tell what are the C-H we want to consider for H reconstruction and order parameter calculation.
 - Give a generic name to each C-H (which will appear in the output) and make the correspondance with the PDB names (e.g. `gamma1_1` stands for the C-H which have `C1` and `H11` atom names in the pdb file.
+- If an output file with the newly built hydrogens is requested, their names will follow the 4th column of the def file.
+For example, the 3 hydrogens reconstructed on atom `C1` will be named `H11`, `H12` and `H13`.

-For example, if you want to calculate the order parameters only on the polar head (excluding the CH3s of choline) of a Berger POPC, you can use:
+In the following example dealing with a Berger POPC, the order parameters will be calculated on the polar head only (excluding the CH3s of choline):

 ```
 beta1 POPC C5  H51